Roundaround/cva-go/README.md

 ### Compound variants

-The `WithCompoundVariant` helper allows you to apply classes based on a pair of values.
+The `CompoundVariant` helper allows you to apply classes based on a pair of values.
 For more than two values, check out [predicate variants](#predicate-variants)

 ```go